Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 • Trimming tree branches that overhang the roof

 Keep simple records of inspections and repairs to track patterns and anticipate when a full replacement will be needed.
-A roof that requires annual repairs may be approaching the end of its useful life.

 When to Repair vs. Replace in New Jersey Weather